What is suspension travel on a mountain bike?

 If you're looking for an MTB that can handle all types of terrain, a trail with 130-140 mm of travel is the most versatile option.

-At Tuvalum, you'll find mountain bikes inspected, certified, and guaranteed, with all travel ranges and configurations so you can choose the one that best suits your style.
+At Tuvalum, you'll find mountain bikes inspected, certified, and guaranteed, with all travels and setups so you can choose the one that best suits your style.